½Û×ÓÊÓÆµ

 The DOTAS regime is deliberately cast quite widely so that it is capable of applying both to something that everyone would recognise as a tax avoidance scheme and to any set of arrangements that may be expected to deliver a tax or national insurance advantage as a main benefit.

 This guidance note considers whether a scheme is notifiable where the tax advantage relates to inheritance tax (IHT).
-For an summary of the DOTAS regime, including the taxes to which it applies and who must make the disclosure, see the Disclosure of tax avoidance schemes (DOTAS) ― overview guidance note.
+For a summary of the DOTAS regime, including the taxes to which it applies and who must make the disclosure, see the Disclosure of tax avoidance schemes (DOTAS) ― overview guidance note.

 For details of the action which end users of the scheme must take, see the DOTAS ― what end users must do guidance note.

-Continue reading
+Continue reading the full document

 Powered by